-The site is zoned R2 Low Density Residential.
-A dwelling house is a permissible land use, therefore the proposed development is permissible with Council's consent.
-The proposed new dwelling and associated works are consistent with the objectives of the zone, as supported below:
+Complies - The site is zoned R1 General Residential.
+A Semi-detached dwelling is a permissible land use with Council's consent.
+The proposal is consistent with the approval granted under DA2023/1207 and objectives of the zone, as supported below: